This article is about generative AI, a rapidly moving and controversial domain of computer science. Some facts and opinions may quickly get outdated.

 - Valid reasoning and facts correlation.

-- Valid Polish.
-The model does its reasoning in English.
+- Valid Polish, even if the model does its reasoning in English.

 - The largest model provides the best results.